Dilophosaurus

 Dilophosaurus (/daɪˌloʊfəˈsɔːrəs, -foʊ-/ dy-LOH-fə-SOR-əs-,_---foh--) is a genus of theropod dinosaurs that lived in what is now North America during the Early Jurassic, about 186 million years ago.
 Three skeletons were discovered in northern Arizona in 1940, and the two best preserved were collected in 1942.
 The most complete specimen became the holotype of a new species in the genus Megalosaurus, named M. wetherilli by Samuel P. Welles in 1954.
-Welles found a larger skeleton belonging to the same species in 1964.
+Welles found a larger skeleton in the same region belonging to the same species in 1964.
 Realizing it bore crests on its skull, he assigned the species to the new genus Dilophosaurus in 1970, as Dilophosaurus wetherilli.
 The genus name means "two-crested lizard", and the species name honors John Wetherill, an explorer and amateur archeologist.
 Further specimens have since been found, including an infant.
 Fossil footprints have also been attributed to the animal, including resting traces.
 Another species, Dilophosaurus sinensis from China, was named in 1993, but was later found to belong to the genus Sinosaurus.

-At about 7 m in length, with a weight of about 400 kg, Dilophosaurus was one of the earliest large predatory dinosaurs and the largest known land-animal in North America at the time.
+At about 7 m in length, with a weight of about 400 kg, Dilophosaurus was one of the earliest large predatory dinosaurs and the largest-known land animal in North America at the time.
 It was slender and lightly built, and the skull was proportionally large, but delicate.
 The snout was narrow, and the upper jaw had a gap or kink below the nostril.
 It had a pair of longitudinal, arched crests on its skull; their complete shape is unknown, but they were probably enlarged by keratin.
 The mandible was slender and delicate at the front, but deep at the back.
 The teeth were long, curved, thin, and compressed sideways.
 Those in the lower jaw were much smaller than those of the upper jaw.
 Most of the teeth had serrations at their front and back edges.
 The neck was long, and its vertebrae were hollow, and very light.
 The arms were powerful, with a long and slender upper arm bone.
 The hands had four fingers; the first was short but strong and bore a large claw, the two following fingers were longer and slenderer with smaller claws; the fourth was vestigial.
 The thigh bone was massive, the feet were stout, and the toes bore large claws.